Competition and the Influencing Environments

 “McDonald’s is simply giving consumers what they want, and what they asked for,” said Peter Beresford, the company’s vice-president and national director of marketing.
 “We have always been a consumer-driven company.”

 Burgers, which had been criticized for their high fat content, began to be downplayed by McDonald’s in favour of pizza, which is seen by nutritionists as a healthier alternative.
-The change in the demographic make-up of the population in Canada has resulted in different customers liking different types of food.
+The change in the demographic make-up of the population in Canada has resulted in different customers liking different types of food, and different beverages (like Mango Pineapple smoothies).

 Government rules and regulations have also resulted in McDonald’s having to include more information on the calories in their food and provide labels and other information that tell customers the food ingredients.
 An increased awareness of handicapped access has also meant stores have to make sure their washrooms are wheelchair accessible and that people visually handicapped have access to menu information in Braille.